Channel Balance Interpolation in the Lightning Network via Machine Learning

 \subsection{Preprocessing Steps}

-Balance information for each node is represented by its local balance, recorded at one-minute intervals over the preceding hour.
+Each node's balance is represented by its local balance, recorded at one-minute intervals over the past hour.
 This data is converted into a probability density function (PDF) through kernel density estimation.
 Subsequently, a balance value is sampled from each PDF, serving as the representative local balance for the corresponding channel within the dataset.